discoverygarden/bcelndora/docs/devops.md

 Running `update-helm.sh` and `update-all.sh` will deploy the latest release to a service.
 However, some more care is required when updating drupal.

-Before updating drupal configuration should be exported and merged back in.
-The proccess involves cheking out the currently deployed tag locally and replacing the drupal configs with what is running in production, then creating a pull request.
+Before updating, drupal configuration should be exported and merged back in.
+The proccess involves checking out the currently deployed tag locally and replacing the drupal configs with what is running in production, then creating a pull request.